fuzzygroup/wayfarer/README.md

 * Parses HTML/XML with [Nokogiri](http://nokogiri.org) and JSON with `::JSON` or [oj](https://github.com/ohler55/oj)
 * Can extract metadata with [Pismo](https://github.com/peterc/pismo)
 * Implements [ActiveJob](https://github.com/rails/rails/tree/master/activejob)’s job API so you can use your favorite job queue
-* Ships with a small but useful CLI (no, really)
-* Is agnostic about data storage
+* Leaves data extraction and storage up to you

 __Shortcomings:__